shoal3/ExtraFlagGloss/README.md

 ![2](images/2.png)

-5. Copy the 16x11px flag, go back to the Gloss.xcf tab, then paste it on top of the '**Background**' layer.
+5. Copy the 16x11px flag, go back to the Gloss.xcf tab, and then paste it on top of the '**Background**' layer.

 ![3](images/3.png)